whitwort/AWSTools/README.md

 devtools::install_github('whitwort/AWSTools')
 ```

-To use the tools in this package you will need to configure your AWS user credentials files (or set environment variables).
+To use this package you will need to configure your AWS user credential files (or set environment variables).
 As an example, you can do this using the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) `aws configure` command.
 You will also need to make sure that the `ssh` key-pair you use to launch your EC2 instance is among the default keys that `ssh` will try when attempting to connect to the instance.

 # License

-Copyright © 2020 Gregg Whitworth and licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Copyright © 2020 Gregg Whitworth and licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).